mengshuos/tp/docs/UserGuide.md

 #### Notes:

 > + All specified groups and tags must already exist in the system.
+> + You can add multiple groups by entering `g/GROUP_NAME` multiple times, as seen n the example.
 > + Groups and tags must follow their respective naming conventions (see [group/create](#create-group-groupcreate) and [tag/create](#create-tag-tagcreate) for details).
 > + Duplicate persons are not allowed in the address book.
 A duplicate is defined as a person with the same name as an existing person (case-insensitive).